Teaching and practicing handwriting can be simple, free and quick using my laminated charts.

 Children sometimes find purchased handwriting programs very boring and repetitive (endless rows of lines, curves or letters), but with copywork, they are writing “real writing“.
 They enjoy recognizing excerpts from their read alouds, or quotations from their core readers.
 Copying memory verses is an excellent way to learn the scripture verse.

-Copywork presents the need to know both the upper and lower case forms of each letter.
+To do Copywork, children need to know both the upper and lower case forms of each letter.
 This is handwriting practice in context.
 First practice lower case, then upper case, and then the paired letters on the next chart.

 Hope that these tips help you and your children enjoy short, sweet handwriting lessons!